mbta/gtfs-documentation/reference/gtfs.md

 ## pathways.txt

-Experimental file used to describe the various pedestrian paths of travel within and around a station.
+Describes the various pedestrian paths of travel within and around a station.
 [Learn more about the recent introduction of pathways to GTFS.](https://github.com/google/transit/pull/143)

 At this time, the MBTA implementation of pathways does not include all stations, with additional stations being added to the file continually.